artintellica/artintellica/ts/www-artintellica-com/docs/blog/0039-linalg-20-random.md

 Mean Relative Distortion: 0.0492
 ```

 This example generates a synthetic high-dimensional dataset (100 samples, 1000 dimensions) and applies a random projection using a Gaussian matrix to reduce it to a lower dimension (calculated roughly based on the Johnson-Lindenstrauss lemma).
 The pairwise Euclidean distances are computed before and after projection, and the relative distortion is analyzed.
-A histogram visualizes the distribution of distortions, typically showing that most distances are preserved within a small error margin (close to the specified \( \epsilon = 0.1 \)).
+A histogram visualizes the distribution of distortions, typically showing that most distances are preserved within a small error margin (close to the specified $\epsilon = 0.1$).

 ### Example 2: Structured Random Projection with Hadamard-like Matrix